-- Keep under review the appropriateness of the council's corporate logo and ensure that the corporate logo appears on all Council publications, advertisements, uniforms, letterhead, Council office, etc. - Hold Council's Ordinary meetings at least once each year in the area of each of the constituent councils. - Investigate the feasibility and benefit of holding Council's Ordinary meetings at least once each year in the area of each of the constituent councils. - Any Ordinary Council meeting should be held on a day, at a time, and at a venue that will encourage attendance and participation. - Inform members of the Council's community of the Council's activities and seek input into the Council's operations. - Ensure that each of the public meetings is advertised widely and that members of the Council community are invited, and encouraged, to attend.
+- Keep under review the appropriateness of the council's corporate logo and ensure that the corporate logo appears on all Council publications, advertisements, uniforms, letterhead, Council office, etc. - Investigate the feasibility and benefit of holding Council's Ordinary meetings at least once each year in the area of each of the constituent councils. - Any Ordinary Council meeting should be held on a day, at a time, and at a venue that will encourage attendance and participation. - Inform members of the Council's community of the Council's activities and seek input into the Council's operations.

+• Ensure that each of the public meetings is advertised widely and that members of the Council community are invited, and encouraged, to attend.